florian-morel22/IN204---TETRIS/codereview_notes.md

     list_color_block.push_back({234,153,153});
 ```

-* std::vector<sf::Vector2u> is passed by copy, big memory and copy cost, especially for a vector
+* std::vector<sf::Vector2u> is passed by copy, big memory and copy cost, especially for a vector :white_check_mark:
 * you need a `const` over there too
 * Also, don't use the "free" name in your function, confusing we can think it's freeing stuff. :white_check_mark:
   --> Rename as "empty" or "clear"